There’s a lot of good news when it comes to getting and staying married.

 Polyandry – One wife, more than one husband; this also includes fraternal and non-fraternal marriage.
 The former involves several brothers with the same wife; the latter doesn’t.
 Depending on the cultural traditions, the children choose their father, or a ritual determines this.

 The above are forms of polygamy.

-Psychologists describe marriage based on how the couples interact within the marriage.
-This varies based on the predominant theory employed by the psychologist(s) or therapist.
-For example, the Gottman Institute describes five types.
+Psychologists also describe marriage based on how the couples interact within the marriage.
+This varies based on the predominant theory employed by the psychologist or therapist.
+For example, Gottman Institute (n.d.) describes five types.
 The first three are happy types.
 There are pros and cons to each.